-An annual statutory holiday held the second Monday of October (in 2017, it's on Monday, October 9, 2017), many businesses shut down for Thanksgiving.
-But not everything grinds to a halt.
+An annual statutory holiday held the second Monday of October (in 2019, it's on Monday, October 14), many businesses shut down for Canada's Thanksgiving Day celebrations—but not everything grinds to a halt.

 - 311, the city of Montreal's information hotline

-- some arenas, swimming pools and sports centres remain open and others don't depending on the neighborhood, call 311 for details
+- Some arenas, swimming pools, and sports centers remain open and others don't depending on the neighborhood, call 311 for details

 - Montreal Botanical Gardens

 - Montreal Science Centre & IMAX Theatre